Alumni Association Executive Committee

 Member at Large

-Teresa is an instructor of Louisiana folklife and a doctoral student at Tulane University where she previously served as deputy director for the school's Newcomb Art Museum.
+Teresa is an independent folklorist and doctoral candidate at Tulane University.
+She previously served as deputy director for the school's Newcomb Art Museum and taught undergraduate classes in folklife and media studies within the School of Liberal Arts.
 She earned a B.A., with departmental honors, in English literature from Haverford in 1994, and an M.A. in Southern Studies from the University of Mississippi in 1998.
 Teresa chairs the governor-appointed Louisiana Folklife Commission and serves on the New Orleans Jazz & Heritage Festival's cultural programs advisory panel.
-She was the folklife editor for A Unique Slant of Light: The Bicentennial History of Art in Louisiana, published by the Louisiana Endowment for the Humanities, and has contributed essays to Self-Taught Artists of the 20th Century: An American Anthology the University of Mississippi's Encyclopedia of Southern Culture, and KnowLA: The Digital Encyclopedia of Louisiana History and Culture.
+She was the folklife editor for A Unique Slant of Light: The Bicentennial History of Art in Louisiana, published by the Louisiana Endowment for the Humanities, and has contributed essays to the University of North Carolina's Southern Cultures; the University of Mississippi's Encyclopedia of Southern Culture; KnowLA: The Digital Encyclopedia of Louisiana History and Culture; and the Museum of American Folk Art's Self-Taught Artists of the 20th Century: An American Anthology.
 Teresa serves as an Admission volunteer.
 She resides in New Orleans, LA, with her husband Hamilton.

 She has particular interest in discussing arts administration, Southern studies, anything New Orleans, Folk Art, William Faulkner, and late-life Ph.Ds.